bergesinstitute/graf-method/book-5-unit-5.md

 # El tiempo condicional (the conditional tense)

 El condicional, que en inglés se forma con *I would,* es en español un tiempo verbal.
-Igual que en el futuro, el sufijo de conjugación se pone después del infinitivo del verbo:
+Igual que en el futuro, el sufijo de conjugación se pone después del infinitivo del verbo.

+💂 The conditional, which in English is formed with *I would,* is a verb tense in Spanish.
+As in the future, the conjugation suffix is placed after the infinitive form of the verb.

-## Conjugación
+## Conjugación de verbos regulares (conjugation of regular verbs)

 ### Cantar